Overview

 To assist your health care professional in finding out if an autoimmune disorder is causing your symptoms,

-- Maintain track of symptoms, including what makes them better or worse and how long they last
+- Maintain track of symptoms, including what makes them better or worse, and how long they last

 - Share the details with your healthcare provider.

 - See a specialist for your symptoms.
 For example, if you have an autoimmune rash with a positive ANA IFA screen, the clinician needs to diagnose the root cause of the positivity.
 This can be achieved through a reflex to an algorithm of certain antibody tests to help identify autoantibodies associated with specific autoimmune diseases.
-See a dermatologist (skin doctor).

 Laboratory testing and clinical assessment